5 Years After Sandy, New York Rebuilds With The Next Flood In Mind

 "You would have enough power to charge your phone," Koster said.
 "You'd be able to keep food in your refrigerator, at a bare minimum.
 You would be able to flush your toilet and you would have an elevator that goes up to the floor you live on."

 Koster's company is betting those will become selling points for future tenants as sea levels rise.
-But even the best flood-proofing won't help if the buildings turn out to become luxury islands every time there's a big storm or an usually high tide.
+But even the best flood-proofing won't help if the buildings turn out to become luxury islands every time there is a big storm or an usually high tide.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.